 Chemokine co-receptor antagonists

-A combination of these drugs will be used; the exact mix of drugs is adapted to each individual.
-HIV treatment is usually permanent and lifelong.
-HIV treatment is based on routine dosage.
-Pills must be taken on a regular schedule, every time.
-Each class of ARVs has different side effects, but some possible common side effects include:
+A medical team will adapt the exact mix of drugs to each individual.
+HIV treatment is usually permanent, lifelong, and based on routine dosage.
+A person living with HIV must take pills on a regular schedule.
+Each class of ARVs has different side effects, but possible common side effects include: